ntop/PF_RING/doc/modules/napatech.rst

 Prerequisite
 ------------

-Napatech drivers and SDK installed.
-Latest Napatech SDK is available for download at https://www.napatech.com/downloads/.
+Napatech drivers and SDK installed (12.11.24 or newer).

+The Napatech SDK is available for download at https://www.napatech.com/downloads/.

 After installing the Napatech SDK, please make sure the driver is loaded with: